theomeli/Prim-Dijkstra/README.md

 DELETE_LINK x y // deleting an edge
 MST // finding the minimum spanning tree
-CN x y // finding the number of common neighbors of vertices x and y SP x // finding the minimal paths from vertex x
+CN x y // finding the number of common neighbors of vertices x and y SP x // finding the shortest path from vertex x
 ```

 Only commands MST, CN and SP can print in file output.txt.
 Every time we meet a command MST in the file input.txt, we write the cost of minimum spanning tree in the output.txt and the runtime of finding the tree (i.e. in seconds) as well.
 Every time we meet the command CN we print the number of common neighbors.
-Finally, when we meet the command SP we print the cost of minimal path from vertex x to all other vertices.
+Finally, when we meet the command SP we print the cost of shortest path from vertex x to all other vertices.
 Commands in commands.txt file may be in a random order and there is no limit about their number.
 The only limitation is that the first command of commands.txt is READ_DATA.